What is herpes zoster?

 What are the complications of herpes zoster?

-- Involvement of several dermatomes or bilateral eruptions
+- Involvement of several dermatomes, or sometimes, bilateral eruptions in unique dermatomes

-- Deep blisters that destroy the skin, taking weeks to heal followed by scarring
+- Deep blisters that take weeks to heal followed by scarring

 - Muscle weakness in about one in 20 patients.
-Facial nerve palsy is the most common result.
-There is a 50% chance of complete recovery but some improvement can be expected in nearly all cases
+Facial nerve palsy is the most common result (see Ramsay Hunt syndrome).
+There is a 50% chance of complete recovery, but some improvement can be expected in nearly all cases

 Herpes zoster in the early months of pregnancy can harm the fetus, but luckily this is rare.
-The fetus may be infected by chickenpox in later pregnancy, and then develop herpes zoster as an infant.
+Shingles in late pregnancy can cause chickenpox in the fetus or newborn.
+Herpes zoster may then develop as an infant.

 - Rest and pain relief